-Academic program directors of graduate school, other faculty members, and graduate students have complementary responsibilities in the maintenance of academic standards and the creation of a high quality graduate program.
+Academic program directors of graduate studies, other faculty members, and graduate students have complementary responsibilities in the maintenance of academic standards and the creation of a high quality graduate program.
 Excellence in graduate education is achieved when faculty and students are highly motivated, possess the academic and professional backgrounds necessary to perform at the highest level, and are sincere in their desire to see each other succeed.

 To accomplish this, it is essential that graduate students:

 - Conduct themselves in a mature, professional, ethical, and civil manner in all interactions with faculty and staff in accordance with the accepted standards of the discipline and all MU policies.